Blue-Kachina/FMORM/README.md

 #### Subqueries

 Multiple subquery patterns are supported.
-All accept a fully-assembled fmorm query object and handle binding merging automatically.
+All accept a fully assembled fmorm query object and handle binding merging automatically.
 Requires FileMaker 17+.

 - **[QueryWhereInSubquery](docs/functions.md#querywhereinsubquery)** — `WHERE column IN (SELECT …)`
 - **[QueryWhereNotInSubquery](docs/functions.md#querywherenotinsubquery)** — `WHERE column NOT IN (SELECT …)`